 3. Create an easy solution

 First, think long term with your grand cause but do not start big.
-It is all about improving +1% out of time.
+It is all about improving +1% at a time.
 Think first about the easy manageable swap you could do to reduce your carbon footprint impact: watch a documentary, swap a disposable item for a reusable one, freeze your food rest… Do not be hard on yourself, if failures arrive, embrace it.
 It is an experience, a process, and does not have to be effective yet.
+If you fail, it means the step was too big so try to find new ways to break it down to a smaller action.
 Think about what is under your control today in your home: your morning routine, your expenditures, how you consume food, your mean of transportation.
 Every euro you spend (or not) somewhere, every actions are a way to craft your green citizen identity.

 "Man does not simply exist but always decides what his existence will be, what he will become the next moment.
 By the same token, every human being has the freedom to change at any instant. - Viktor Frankl